-Following the Seven Days Battles, Confederate General Robert E. Lee faced four major threats:
+Following the Seven Days Battles, General Robert E. Lee, commanding the Confederate Army of Northern Virginia outside Richmond, faced four major threats:

 - Major General John Pope’s new Army of Virginia to the northwest;

-- A Federal force near Fredericksburg to the northeast;
+- Major General Irvin McDowell’s Federals near Fredericksburg to the northeast;

 - Major General George B. McClellan’s Army of the Potomac to the east;

-- Major General Ambrose Burnside’s Federals in North Carolina, which could easily move to reinforce McClellan.
+- Major General Ambrose Burnside’s Federals in North Carolina, within easy range of reinforcing McClellan.

-Meanwhile, the Federals continued fearing the possibility that Jackson’s Confederates could appear anywhere at any time.
-General Rufus King, commanding the Federals near Fredericksburg, stated on the 10th, “Reports are current in Fredericksburg this morning that the Confederate troops under Stonewall Jackson, are advancing in this direction.”
+Meanwhile, the Federals continued to fear the possibility that Major General Thomas J. “Stonewall” Jackson’s Confederates could appear anywhere at any time.
+Brigadier General Rufus King, commanding a Federal division near Fredericksburg, stated on July 10, “Reports are current in Fredericksburg this morning that the Confederate troops under Stonewall Jackson, are advancing in this direction.”

-Jackson remained with Lee’s army near Richmond, but he continued arguing in favor of a push northward.
-Congressman Alexander R. Boteler, Jackson’s political benefactor, presented Jackson’s point to President Jefferson Davis, but Davis continued siding with Lee’s assessment that the army was too battered to try such a move.
+In reality, Jackson remained with Lee’s army near Richmond, but he was arguing for a push northward.
+Congressman Alexander R. Boteler, Jackson’s political benefactor, presented Jackson’s point to President Jefferson Davis, but Davis agreed with Lee’s assessment that the army was too battered to try such a move.
 However, the army was about to be forced into moving, ready or not.

 Two days later, Lee learned that one of Pope’s corps under Major General Nathaniel P. Banks had occupied Culpeper Court House on the Orange & Alexandria Railroad.
-This posed a serious problem for the Confederates because it threatened Gordonsville (27 miles southeast), where the railroad intersected with the Virginia Central.
+This posed a serious problem for the Confederates because it threatened Gordonsville, 27 miles southeast of Culpeper, where the railroad intersected with the Virginia Central.
 From there, Federals could cut the only supply link between Richmond and the fertile Shenandoah Valley.

 Meanwhile, Pope’s army was spread out over 10 miles, with 3,000 Federal cavalrymen under Brigadier General John P. Hatch holding Culpeper.
 Pope made clear that he did “not desire a simple cavalry reconnaissance toward Culpeper.”
 Pope wanted the place “to be occupied in force, and directs that General Hatch take up his headquarters there, throwing out strong cavalry pickets for at least 20 miles in the direction of Gordonsville and Richmond.”

 Hatch’s troopers were to wreck the Virginia Central Railroad at Gordonsville before continuing on to Charlottesville and the James River.
 He would also notify Pope of any Confederate resistance along the way.
-Hatch brought infantry from Banks’s corps, artillery, and a baggage train with him, which greatly slowed the advance.
+Hatch pulled infantry from Banks’s corps, artillery, and a baggage train for this expedition, which greatly slowed the advance.
 When Pope found this out, he wrote to Banks:

 “I was greatly surprised to learn from General Hatch’s dispatch that he had gone to execute the duty I assigned to him, with infantry, artillery, and a wagon train.
 I never dreamed of such a thing.
 It has been a great mistake, and may possibly lead to serious consequences, he would have found no enemy at Gordonsville, and from all accounts none at Charlottesville.”